hmrc/import-control-entry-declaration-decision/README.md

 > `sbt runAllChecks`

-This is an sbt command alias specific to this project.
+This is a sbt command alias specific to this project.
 It will run

 - clean
 - compile